WHAT IS GOD?

 Our Deity is the eternal,

 incessantly evolving not creating

-that universe unfolding out of its own essence,
+unfolding out of its own essence, not being made.

 In the Indian philosophy of the Upanishads this same question, “What is god?” is asked by the pupil.
 Step by step the teacher brings the realisation of the great truth to the mind of his pupil – “Thou art That.”
 We ourselves in one part of our nature, in that part which is divine and spiritual, are God.
 Shri Krishna says in the Bhagavad Gita, “I am seated in the hearts of all beings.”

 In the world of today this same question is answered from two different points of view: one, that of the orthodox creeds of the world; in the mosques and churches where it is taught that God is someone about whom we do not know very much.
 We are told that he is somewhere outside of ourselves and runs this universe according to laws the nature of which we do not understand.
 Also, we are warned it is better that we should not pry into the secrets of that Being and his mysterious working.